Save Design - Getting Started Guide

 4.3 Initializing Only Part of the Data

-will fully reset all data of the specified type.
+will initialize all data of the specified type.

 [SharedData("Settings"), Serializable]